Before the term begins

 Units of Measurement, Formulas for Length, Area, and Volume, Analyzing Dimensions and Formulas, Scientific Notation

 For more information on each strand check out the Q Skills Content by Strand.
-You can also explore this link to find more about what skills you need, and what resources we have to help you learn them before you get to campus.
+You can also explore this link to find more about what skills you need, and what resources we have to help you learn them.

 See the full Q Skills Program Path.

-All incoming students attending Quest University Canada are required to bring a laptop to campus as this will be used in class as a study and research tool.
+All incoming students attending Quest University Canada are required to have a laptop as this will be used as study and research tool.

 Quest is a PC and Mac campus and recommends the following minimum software packages: